sociomantic-tsunami/ocean/relnotes/string_struct_serializer.feature.md

   field called 'value'.
 This is now fixed so that typedef fields are correctly resolved to their base types and formatted without the introduction of any nested sub-structs.

+  This is applicable to both D1 & D2 builds.
+  When serializing structs into strings, if the struct contains zero-length char arrays, then they'll be formatted as `""` (in the past, zero-length char arrays were not formatted at all).